lofoyo/Simplified-command-shell-/README.md

 # Simplified-command-shell

-This is a simplified command shell.You can test it by following the TESTING.txt.
+This is a simplified command shell.
+You can test it by following the TESTING.txt.

 This simplified command shell can execute commands (in relative and absolute paths) and then indicate the terminate states of execution.